Planning and designing a kitchen that offers great value for money doesn’t mean you have to settle for less.

-When creating a new kitchen, consider extraction, lighting and zoning early in your design scheme to avoid spending your budget on moving things around later in the process.
+When creating a new kitchen, consider extraction, lighting and zoning early in your design scheme.
+Planning properly now will help you to avoid spending your budget on moving things around later in the process.
 If it’s your first major project, involve a specialist from the start to help you think of these practical issues.

 You don’t have to buy the whole kitchen from one place.
 Many specialists offer a free planning service (like Ikea’s online tool) allowing you to design your dream space.

 Use this, but then shop at a variety of retailers to find the items you need.
 Don’t forget that the tradespeople you hire, such as builders, plumbers and electricians, are often more than happy to recommend items that offer the best quality for your budget, based on their experience.
 Especially as they will be the ones working with the elements you choose.

 Seek out clever bargains, too.
 Ex-display fitted kitchens and end-of-line appliances can considerably reduce the price tag of more luxurious products.

 Also, freestanding furniture like traditional farmhouse dressers are pricey, so scour charity shops, auctions, antique stores and eBay for an affordable item that will give your kitchen a unique style.

 You can sand them down and repaint them to look completely different and fit in with your chosen decor.

 High street kitchen shops are a fabulous way to get ideas, but the overheads of a showroom mean it isn’t the most cost-effective way to buy.
 DIY stores, such as B&Q, Wickes and Homebase, have kitchen sales a couple of times a year, where freebies are often thrown in.